erindb/priors/prag/README.md

 * more individual-level or item-level parameter differences?
 * tweak to convergence: initial starting values, priors ...
 * check individual-level probability distributions and their fit to individual-level data?
-* fix a model for lightning round & run combined model
+* explore a model for lightning round & run combined model
 * eventually port main.R to use jrags, which is faster, but less convenient for exploration